Introduction to Python Multiprocessing

 counter = counter + 1

 Python Multiprocessing has a Queue class that helps to retrieve and fetch data for processing following FIFO(First In First Out) data structure.
-They are very useful for storing Python pickle objects and eases sharing objects among different process, thus helping parallel programming.
+They are very useful for storing Python pickle objects and eases sharing objects among different processes, thus helping parallel programming.

 They are passed as a parameter to the Process target function to enable the Process to consume that data during execution.
-There are mainly two functions which help us store and fetch data to and from the Queue:-
+There are mainly two functions that help us store and fetch data to and from the Queue:-

 - get: get() function helps to retrieve data from the Queue.